Article

 • Internal audit needs to consider risk assessments and audits

-Finally, both internal and external communication teams need to incorporate the requirements and any nuanced change of values on your corporate website, intranet, and other communications.
+Finally, both internal and external communications should be aligned and individual teams need to incorporate culture and values into your corporate website, intranet, and other communications.

-Using UK SOX to build a better culture
+Using the Code to build a better culture

 If you have a fully embedded culture, you'll be familiar with the need for the routes outlined above and will understand the consistency and alignment that it brings.

-For those that still have some of this journey to go, using the need to embed the new requirements into your overall desired culture more fully can have benefits that go significantly wider than UK SOX requirements.
+For those that still have some of this journey to go, using the need to embed the requirements into your overall desired culture more fully can have benefits that go significantly wider than the Code requirements.

-For support with embedding UK SOX compliance into your culture, get in touch.
+For support with embedding the Code compliance into your culture, get in touch with our experts.